We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Male enhancement pills have not been proven by research to improve sexual performance.
 Instead, erectile dysfunction medications can be a more effective alternative.
 Here’s a look at the best options.

 If you’re seeking ways to increase your penis size or libido, you may be interested in taking male enhancement pills.
-While these products often advertise penis enlargement and enhanced performance, there’s no evidence that they actually work.
+But while these products often advertise penis enlargement and enhanced performance, there’s limited research supporting these claims.

-If you’re interested in male enhancement pills because you’re having difficulties achieving or maintaining an erection that you consider satisfactory, talk with your primary care doctor or a urologist to determine if erectile dysfunction (ED) could be the reason.
+If you’re interested in finding the best male enhancement pills because you’re having difficulties having or maintaining an erection during a sexual encounter, you should speak with your primary care doctor or a urologist to determine if erectile dysfunction (ED) could be the reason.

 The male enhancement pills that are available on the market today are often labeled as dietary supplements.
 They claim to increase blood flow to the penis in order to increase the duration of an erection.
 They also claim to boost overall arousal, stamina, and performance.

-Many male enhancement pills use a combination of natural ingredients, which can include ashwagandha, maca root, yohimbe extract, and black ginger extract.
+Many male enhancement pills use a combination of natural ingredients, which can include:

 “I always caution patients about these medications, as many of them haven’t been studied in a controlled manner,” says E. Charles Osterberg, MD, FACS, a board certified urologist.